Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal

 \subsubsection{Impacts on the cooling emission and stream mass}

-The cooling emissions $L_{\rm net}$ are plotted in Fig.~\ref{fig:Lnet_comp}.
-To reduce the number of points displayed for clarity, each point shows an averaged value over the three Mach number $\mathcal{M}=0.5,1,2$ for each set of simulations, i.e., each row of Table~\ref{tab:Sim_list}.
-The scatter represents the maximum and minimum values across the three simulations with the three Mach numbers.
-A small random offset is added in the abscissa axis for clarity.
+The net cooling emissions, $L_{\rm net}$, for our simulations are plotted in Fig.~\ref{fig:Lnet_comp}.
+To reduce the number of points displayed for clarity, each point represents an averaged value over the three Mach number $\mathcal{M}=0.5,1,2$ for each set of simulations, i.e., each row of Table~\ref{tab:Sim_list}.
+The scatter represents the maximum and minimum values across the simulations with the three Mach numbers.
+A small random offset is added in the abscissa for clarity.